jchristman/react-context-menus/docs/00 Documentation/Documentation.md

 Arguments To ContextMenu
 ========================

 The ContextMenu container can receive two arguments - a menu_items and an options argument.
 The menu_items argument must be an array or a function that receives the props of the item being wrapped and returns an array.
-The options argument must be an object or a function taht receives the props of the item being wrapped and returns an object.
+The options argument must be an object or a function that receives the props of the item being wrapped and returns an object.

 Menu items are defined below.
 See [react-menus](https://github.com/zippyui/react-menus) for more info.